SunilKuYadav/hr-coding-challenge/README.md

 98. How is a merge sort algorithm implemented?
 99. What is the difference between Comparison and Non-Comparison Sorting Algorithms? (answer)
 100. How do implement Sieve of Eratosthenes Algorithms for Prime Number?
-101. Positive or Negative number
+101. Positive or Negative number [Solution in JS](./code/warmup/javascript/101.js)
-102. Even or Odd number
+102. Even or Odd number [Solution in JS](./code/warmup/javascript/102.js)
 103. Sum of First N Natural numbers
 104. Sum of N natural numbers
 105. Sum of numbers in a given range